AmnElDawla/OasisPro/README.md

 ![](image/Image12.PNG)

-To check if your initial commit was made (this commit would be cloning of the prository), type git log in gnome-terminal as seen in the image below.
+To check if your initial commit was made (this commit would be the cloning of the repository), type git log in gnome-terminal as seen in the image below.

 ![](image/Image13.PNG)